al-obrien/website/content/authors/al-obrien/_index.md

 - Visitors
 ---

-I am an infectious disease epidemiologist working at the Ministry of Health in Alberta, Canada.
+I am an epidemiologist working at the Ministry of Health in Alberta, Canada.
 I have a background in infectious disease and have long nurtured an interest in statistics, programming, and data science.
 I am using this site to catalog topics of interest to me and hopefully others too!